thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

   - Dell
 tags:
   - Update drivers
-  - Updated BIOS
+  - Update BIOS
-  - Updated Firmware
+  - Update Firmware
   - Endpoint Security
 ---

+This topic is not sexy at all to talk about in IT, but it is nonetheless getting more important for security reasons, due to the many security updates now included in BIOS, Driver and firmware updates in newer times.

 In todays day and age it's super important to ensure your drivers and BIOS is up-to-date.
 Not only is there always a bunch of functionality fixes but security issues is also patched.
 Depending on your flavor of hardware vendor, Dell, HP or Lenovo, each of them have their own tools to manage and push driver and BIOS updates.
 However, it's also worth mentioning, since the release of the [driver update management module in Intune](https://learn.microsoft.com/en-us/mem/intune/protect/windows-driver-updates-overview) the reasons to use the hardware vendors own tools grows less and less, as the Intune Driver Update management module gets better.

-The one reason you should still consider using the hardware vendors own tools is speed of delivery.
+The one reason you should still consider using the hardware vendors own tools. is speed of delivery.
 Driver and BIOS updates are released instantly, and depending on the hardware vendor, there can be several months delay before they are released via Windows Update.
-That's not neccessarily the fault of Microsoft, it's actually the hardware vendors themselves that decides when and if to release updates via Windows Update.
+That's not neccessarily the fault of Microsoft, it's mostly the hardware vendors themselves that decides when and if to release updates via Windows Update.

-This topic is not sexy at all to talk about in IT, but it is nonetheless getting more important for security reasons.

 ## Getting started - Packaging Dell Command | Update
 In case you don't have Dell Command | Update in Intune as a Win32 app, you can steal my .intunewin file <a id="raw-url" href="https://raw.githubusercontent.com/thisisevilevil/evilevil365/master/assets/Dell-Command-Update-Windows-Universal-Application_0XNVX_WIN_5.2.0_A00.intunewin">here</a> for version 5.2.
 Add the app into intune as a Win32 app: